Buying real estate in Slovenia?

 buying property foreigner Slovenia

-18) You benefit from Slovenia's 2% property transfer tax lower than many European countries attracting investors
+18) Slovenia’s 2% property transfer tax is lower than many European countries, making it appealing for investors

 Slovenia's property transfer tax is set at a low 2% of the sale price, making it a standout choice for real estate investors.